melkali42/Project_1_The_Zen_Hub_Room_3/README.md

 ## Installation

-We used CSS, HTML, JavaScript, Web API's, Third-Party API's, and Server-End API's for this project.
+We used CSS, HTML, Bulma, JavaScript, Web API's, Third-Party API's, and Server-End API's for this project.
+OpenWeather API, Bored Acctivity API, and Affirmations API.

 ## Usage
 This is the URL for the deployed application: href:https://melkali42.github.io/Project_1_Room_3/